 The EU GDPR ushered in a new era of data protection standards across the commercial environment.
 Since the new regulations came into force in England and Wales in 2018, our lawyers have been committed to providing expert guidance and pragmatic support to help businesses ensure full compliance.
 From assisting data protection officers to advising on marketing communications and best practice in lawful data processing.

 Our global network of privacy law experts regularly assist clients to implement frameworks for compliance with data protection laws and put in place appropriate security and risk management practices as regulatory pressures increase.

 According to EU rules around data protection, international transfers can only take place when there is an adequate level of protection to the fundamental right of individuals.
 If your business plans require international transfers of data as part of day-to-day activities, our expert team can provide legal guidance and help in adequacy assessments to ensure the smooth, secure and compliant flow of data to and from your organisation.

 Privacy policies are critical in outlining exactly how you intend to use the data of business and individuals who interact with your organisation.
 If you are seen to be using data for reasons not explicitly stated in your policy, you leave your business open to risk.
 Our heavyweight privacy and information security lawyers provide expert guidance in drafting privacy policies that enable you to harness data honestly and transparently.

-It only takes one oversight for an organization’s systems to breached.
-To limit the damage, EU organizations must only retain personal data if there is a legitimate reason for doing so.
+It only takes one oversight for an organisation’s systems to breached.
+To limit the damage, EU organisations must only retain personal data if there is a legitimate reason for doing so.
 We guide businesses through the complex rules surrounding retained data and requests for disclosure, providing hands-on advice on the creation of policies and procedures relating to such retained data.